UNC IN SEVILLA

 You will earn a minimum of 12 credit hours for the semester as follows:

-In the SAS program, students usually enroll in a minimum of four courses in a given semester.
+In the AP program, students usually enroll in a minimum of four courses in a given semester.
 The specific number and types of courses you take will depend on your personal linguistic and academic preparation and needs:

 • All students will receive 3 credit hours for the September or January Intensive Spanish Language and Culture course.